Last updated: May 2026

 How Rise Compares to Legacy Payroll and Crypto Payout Tools

-1. Versus legacy payroll platforms:
+1. Versus legacy payroll platforms

 Traditional payroll providers are built for local bank transfers and fiat-only workflows.
 They rarely support stablecoin payroll, lack crypto wallet integrations, and do not offer hybrid fiat-plus-crypto flows.